wp-plugins/twitter-widget-with-styling/readme.txt

 The widget will find it and add it to the webpage instead of the default in the plugin.
 Do not edit the style_twitter.css in the plugin itself, it will be overwritten when updating.

+= I edit the stylesheet, but I do not see the changes in the browser =

+This is because the browser cache does not refresh.
+You can set "Development" on in the widget.
+It will make sure it refreshes the browser cache.

 = Can I add multiple widgets to a page? =

 You can, but it will probably not load any styling in the second widget.